 🚇 Nearest station is Hyde Park Corner.

-Our penultimate addition to this roundup of the best family-friendly restaurants in London is Rasa Sayang – a traditional, no-frills Malaysian spot right on the edge of Chinatown who specialise in luscious laksa and nasi lemak.
+Our final addition to this roundup of the best family-friendly restaurants in London is Rasa Sayang – a traditional, no-frills Malaysian spot right on the edge of Chinatown who specialise in luscious laksa and nasi lemak.

-📍You’ll find Rasa Sayang at 5 Macclesfield Street, London, W1D 6AY.
+📍 You’ll find Rasa Sayang at 5 Macclesfield Street, London, W1D 6AY.

 🚇 Nearest station is Leicester Square.